 Financial Assistance for Research & Development in India

 Innovation and development is a vital driver of economic growth and stability, ushering in economic and social prosperity.
 New ideas and products act as catalysts for a set of new goods and services that could change the economy and increase employment.
 Further, businesses are better positioned to compete in the global marketplace with constant R&D investments at the proper levels.
 Therefore, to get the best competitive advantage and keep the business continually growing, investment in research and development must be continuously made.
-In this article, we look at some of the ways of securing funding for research and development of new product or new process or new systems.
+In this article, we look at some of the ways of securing funding for research and development of the new product or a new process or new systems.

 SIDBI Revolving Fund for Technology Innovation [SRIJAN Scheme]